dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `path`: a path to a file or directory

+## `disk info`

+Prints information about a filesystem.
+Eg the size, number of used and freed blocks, name of the underlying disk device, etc. The command prints information for the filesystem that holds the current working directory by default.
+Specify the id of a mounted filesystem to print information about this particular filesystem instead.

+### Signature

+`disk info [path]`

+### Parameters

+* `path`: a path to a file or directory

 ## `disk mount`

 Mounts the filesystem stored on a disk and makes it accessible at the directory designated by the `--at` switch.
 Applications are able to access the filesystem once the mount operation has successfully completed.